These promotions will be applied to this item:

 Mansfield Park is a masterpiece of English manners, of Englishness and of empire.
 It is also a pleasure to read from beginning to end.
 Now, I'm off to start at the beginning again!

-- Reviewed in the United Kingdom on 20 March 2025Good book
+- Reviewed in the United Kingdom on 17 August 2013Mansfield Park.

 Top reviews from other countries